mworks/mworks/README.markdown

 The buildbot master server will then be running at [http://localhost:7349](http://localhost:7349).
 You can examine build progress, manually kickstart builds, and more.

+If you want to run your own buildbot server / slave setup, you'll need to edit the following files:
+	buildbot_slave/start_buildbot_slave.sh
+	buildbot_master/master.cfg
+To contain appropriate ports and passwords.

 ### installer ###

 The scripts in this directory handle the automatic building of the MW installer.
 To build an installer, simply run: